 In extenuating circumstances, students may apply for an Interruption in Training (IOT) from their program.
-Students must submit the request in writing prior and it is must be approved by the school prior to taking an IOT.
-The maximum time allowed for an IOT is 90 days.
+Students must submit the request in writing prior and it must be approved by the school prior to taking an IOT.
+The maximum time allowed for an IOT is 90 days in a 12-month period.
 Students on an IOT are not allowed to access campus facilities or equipment and are not eligible to receive financial aid disbursements.
 Students who fail to resume their courses at the end of an IOT will be administratively withdrawn from their program.